Pressure Cooker Rojo Fiesta Chicken is a great make a head freezer meal and an easy weeknight dinner meal for busy moms and dads.

 - 1 Tablespoon Lemon Juice

-- In a bowl, mix together all sauce ingredients.
+In a bowl, mix together all sauce ingredients.
+Pour over chicken.

 For a freezer meal - Double the sauce recipe, package up half and place in freezer.
 Next time you want Fiesta Chicken, add frozen or fresh chicken and the frozen sauce to your Pressure Cooker and set time for 10 minutes.